 Annual bonuses are intended to focus the executive's energy into improving corporate performance based on priorities set by the Board and to reward the executives for the achievement of specific objectives that are deemed to be important to the ongoing success of the Company.
 Annual bonuses are relative to a percentage of base salary.
-Target bonuses for executives were 90%, 63%, 54%, 54% and 54% for the Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, Senior Vice President-Marketing and Sales, and Senior Vice President-Engineering and Network Planning, respectively.
+Target bonuses for executives were 90%, 70%, 55%, 50% and 50% for the Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, Senior Vice President-Wireless, and Vice President-Legal, respectively.
 Annual bonuses for salaried employees, including the named executive officers, have been based upon the achievement of a combination of company-wide financial and service performance goals and achievement of individual objectives.
-For 2015, the company-wide objectives represented 80% of the total target for the Chief Executive Officer, Chief Operating Officer and Chief Financial Officer; and 20% for the Senior Vice President-Marketing and Sales and Senior Vice President-Engineering and Network Planning.
-Individual achievement by those executives in certain pre-determined areas of focus represented 20% of the total target for the Chief Executive Officer, Chief Operating Officer and Chief Financial Officer; and 80% of the total target for the Senior Vice President-Marketing and Sales and Senior Vice President-Engineering and Network Planning.
+For 2016, the company-wide objectives represented 80% of the total target, and individual objectives represented 20% of the total target, for each of the named executive officers.
 Individual objectives for the Chief Executive Officer and Chief Operating Officer were established by the independent directors.
 Individual objectives for the Chief Financial Officer and other named executive officers were established by the Chief Executive Officer.
-Each officer's actual bonus can range up to 150% of the target bonus for exceeding all of the goals and objectives reflected in a given year's plan.
-The actual bonus can also range as low as zero in the event there is a failure to achieve any of the goals or objectives, or additional effort is not required to achieve the obje
+Each officer's actual bonus can range up to 150% of the target bonus for exceeding all of the goals and objectives, or additional effort is not required to achieve the objectives, in a given year's plan.